Villa Carlota, Mexico

 For strategically and political reasons, Emperor Maximilian I of Mexico's immigration policy included the goal to colonize the Yucatán Peninsula with approximately 600 European families of farmers and artisans per year.
 The leader of this colonization program was the Imperial Commissioner to Yucatán, José Salazar Ilarregui.
 At an operation level, the director was the German engineer and cartographer Moritz von Hippel.

 Being a pilot program, Villa Carlota attracted 443 German-speaking immigrants, most of them simple farmers and artisans.
 The majority came as families.
 The first group, formed by 224 settlers, arrived to the port of Sisal, Yucatán, on October 25, 1865.
 These families settled in Santa Elena, a village with mostly Maya people, around 100 kilometers south of Mérida, the capital of Yucatán.
-Another 219 colonizers arrived to that same port on July 15, 1866; most of them were send to the tiny village of Pustunich, some to Santa Elena and a few others stayed in Mérida or went to work to other Yucatecan locations, such as Holbox, Laguna de Términos or Baca.
+Another 219 colonizers arrived to that same port on July 15, 1866; most of them were sent to the tiny village of Pustunich, some to Santa Elena and a few others stayed in Mérida or went to work to other Yucatecan locations, such as Holbox, Laguna de Términos or Baca.
 72% of the colonists came from Prussia and many of them were Protestants.